davidhusz/jotter/docs.md

 ## Retrieve notes
 	GET /

+To retrieve notes from the trash folder, change the request URI to `/trash`.
+To retrieve notes from both the main folder and the trash folder, use `/all`.

 ### Arguments
 - `count` (optional): number of notes to retrieve
 - `skip` (optional): number of notes to skip before retrieving